testml-lang/testml/Contribute.md

 Once the basic Makefile and bin script is in place, you can just keep running `make test` and adding more Gumby code until it's all done!

+# What Needs to be Done for TestML?

+There are many categories of many things that need help for the TestML project.
+This section covers the currently most obvious.
+Look it over and see if any appeal to you.

+To start, you should run `make note` and then look in the `./note/` directory.
+Start with `note/Languages` and then read through `note/ToDo`.

+A short list of categories:

+* New language runtime

+  Pick a language that TestML hasn't been ported to and port to it

+* New test framework for an existing runtime

+  TestML needs a runtime subclass for each popular test framework in a language.
+Hopefully it won't be much code to hook into a framework.

+* Port testml-compiler to a new language

+  TestML really only needs one compiler (a program in your PATH called `testml-compiler` that passes the `test/compiler-tml` suite).
+Optimally this can be compiled and/or condensed to a (single file) platform specific binary for all major platforms (at least Linux, Windows, MacOSX).
+Then a user install just needs to download the compiler.

+  THe current compiler is written in JavaScript and uses NodeJS on the server.
+  It turns out to have a prohibitively slow startup time.
+A Perl port is planned as a quick fix, but ultimately something like Haskell would be best.

+* Add tests to the test suites
+* Work on the http://testml.org website (`site` branch)
+* User documentation and tutorials